 BBR – Brazilian Business Review mission is to contribute to the construction and updating of knowledge in business through the dissemination of empirical and theoretical articles.

 - Provide and maintain access to empirical and theoretical articles in business;

 - Encourage the interdisciplinary debate, as well as a critical vision of the knowledge in management, accounting, and economics;

-- Support academic activities and actions in management, accounting, and economics of public, private, and third sector organizations, with contents that contributes both with the academia and the managerial practice;
+- Support academic activities and actions in management, accounting, and economics of public, private, and third-sector organizations, with contents that contribute both with the academia and the managerial practice;

 - Supply professors, researchers, and students from management, accounting, economics, and related areas, with results from investigation and academic production developed in graduate programs in Brazil and abroad.

 Professors, researchers, undergrad and graduate students interested in obtaining in-depth knowledge in business.

 High-quality research in business.
 Themes include, but are not limited to, management, accounting, controllership, finance, information management, innovation management, strategy, and economics.
 We welcome papers developed in public, private, or third-sector organizations.

 All papers published in our journal have a unique DOI (Digital Object Identifier), serving as an individual identifier that assures its identification and guarantees perpetual accessibility on the internet.

 To ensure accuracy and facilitate the searchability of our papers, BBR assigns a unique DOI to each language in which they are published.
 Therefore, an article written in either Portuguese or English will have its distinct DOI, facilitating researchers, academics, and professionals globally to locate and cite our articles with precision and efficiency.